franchsli/whatsapp_clone_django/README.md

 - Add something to delete statuses automatically every 24 hours (cronjobs maybe).
 - Rework statuses UI.
 - Make the silence contact logic (booleand field [think it bro])
-- Review all the code, optimize it and delete spaguetti code.

 ## Improvements